novaariyanto/docs/Readme.md

 ## Handling Events

-Whatsvi now uses the EventEmitter syntax for events.
+Whatsva now uses the EventEmitter syntax for events.
 They're all nicely typed up, so you shouldn't have any issues with an Intellisense editor like VS Code.

-Also, these events are fired regardless of whether they are initiated by the Whatsvi client or are relayed from your phone.
+Also, these events are fired regardless of whether they are initiated by the Whatsva client or are relayed from your phone.

 ``` ts
 /** when the connection has opened successfully */